Timothy Woods

 For many, their pellet smoker usually finds a spot in the garden and doesn’t move from there.
 However, some people go camping or like to chase the sun, so they opt for the best portable smokers.

-Traeger is pretty good when it comes to portability and convenience.
+Traeger is good when it comes to portability and convenience.

 They have a line of grills specifically designed to be used on the go.
 Their Ranger pellet grill is small enough to be placed on a worktop yet big enough to cook 10 hot dogs at once.
 It weighs as little as 60lbs.

-Rec Tec’s smallest grill weighs 80lbs and is a lot larger than the Ranger.
+Rec Tec’s smallest grill weighs 80lbs and is much larger than the Ranger.

 It does have foldable legs, which give it points for convenience.
 However, it isn’t the best option if you’re going camping.